CHOOSING A 3D PRINTER FOR YOUR 3D PRINTING BUSINESS

 Small to Medium Sized Businesses

 For a small to midsize business that already does some prototyping, or has a frequent need for replacement parts that are hard-to-find elsewhere, a professional 3D printer is your best bet.
 These durable printers are designed to print constantly without need of maintenance.
 They also print faster, and on a wider variety of filament types.
 Professional 3D printers typically cost in the $3,500 to $6,000 range.
 Their print quality, or resolution, should be better than most entry-level printers, but it’s important to see actual parts printed by the printer, rather than simply relying on the manufacturer’s stated specifications.
-One of the most common places you’ll find professional 3D printers are libraries or educational institutions.

 3D printers for education have to withstand serious use and abuse, so they’re also well suited for commercial purposes.
 The upside to that durability and reliability is that you spend less time fixing the printer, or waiting for a tech from the manufacturer to fix it, and more time printing.
 In fact, the professional 3D printer is suitable for most large businesses as well.
-The only time you really need an industrial 3D printer that costs more than $20,000 is if you require very exact tolerances or have parts with internal voids requiring dissolvable support material.
+The only time you really need an industrial 3D printer that costs more than $20,000 is if you require very exact tolerances or have parts with internal voids requiring soluble support material.

 Large Manufacturing or Specialized 3D Printing Businesses

 The investment required to own and operate a $100,000 printer limits their practicality to all but the largest of companies.
 Some innovative companies even have 3D printers big enough to produce homes via additive manufacturing, using concrete in place of a plastic filament.
 The cost of 3D printing and additive manufacturing is decreasing as more players enter the market, and 3D printing is now accessible to almost anyone who could want it.
 Libraries and universities are now able to offer 3D printing services thanks to this lowered cost, allowing more and more people to realize their creative and engineering visions in real time.
-Fusion3 Design is your gateway to professional 3D printing- explore our site to learn more!
+Fusion3 is your gateway to professional 3D printing.
+Explore our site to learn more!